rbisdorff/Digraph3/docSphinx/tutorial.rst

    A weak Copeland ranking

-Let us now consider a similar ranking rule, but working directly on the *valued* outranking digraph.
+Let us now consider a similar ranking rule, but working directly on the *bipolar-valued* outranking digraph.

 .. _NetFlows-Ranking-label: